abhiishekpal/datascience2/README.md

 # datascience2

 ## Server Folder
-The Server has been implemented using Flask.
+The Server has been implemented using Flask. <br />
 Redis has been used as a database to hold store our input data as 'key-value' pair.

 Before starting our model server start the Redis Server by entering: redis-server. <br />